• Skip to primary navigation

 • Preheat oven to 350°.

-• In a large skillet on medium high heat, add the olive oil and saute the mushrooms until the moisture is release and evaporated, (5 or 6 mins.), then add the pepper and zucchini and cook until slightly softened, (5 to 7 minutes).
+• In a large skillet on medium high heat, add the olive oil and saute the mushrooms until the moisture is released and evaporated (5 or 6 mins.).
+Then add the pepper and zucchini and cook until slightly softened (5 to 7 minutes).
 Remove to a large bowl to cool, 10 mins.

 • Once cooled, add the remaining ingredients and fold together.
 Be sure to drain the spinach well and squeeze as much moisture out as you can.
 I use paper towels for this.